MODM Clinical Trials Coordination

 Clinical Trial Monitoring and Logistics

-- Follow-up of monitoring visits from the first visit to the final visit.
+- Tracking of monitoring visits from the first visit through to the final visit.

 - Investigators: recruitment, training, brochures

-- Essential documents for conducting tests (before, during, and at the end of the test)
+- Essential documents for conducting tests (before, during, and after the test)

 - Documents for submission to the HAS (ANSM, CPP, CNIL, etc.)

-- Structures involved in clinical research (CIC, URC, CRC, CRB, etc.),
+- Organizations involved in clinical research (CIC, URC, CRC, CRB, etc.),

 Hospital Internship (4 weeks)